cantcs/HKG_Gen5W_ReverseEngineer/README.md

 # change ro.secure     from 1 to 0

 # Now replace ./ramdisk/sbin/adbd with the adbd attached
-# This patched adb daemon gives root privilege and allows "adb remount" command
+# This patched adb daemon gives allows "adb remount" and "adb root"
-# ("adb remount" enables you to "adb push" into a read-only folder after you remount it with "mount -o rw, remount /")
+# ("adb remount" remounts /system as writeable, enabling you to "adb push" into it, it's equivalent to "mount -o rw,remount /system")

 # Now repack ramdrive+kernel - they will be packed into a new file ./image-new.img :
 sudo ./repackimg.sh